willhuff0/music_server/music_shared/docs/documentation.md

 #### Visuals

-This is the main logic of a gradient shader I use as a background nearly everywhere.
+This is the main logic of a gradient shader I use as a background nearly everywhere in the music service apps.
 Each of the arrays, uPointPositions, uPointSizes, and uPointColors, contain 4 elements.
 Each fragment simply measures its distance to each of the points and adds that point's color multiplied by a distance based falloff.

 ```glsl
 float falloff(float dist, float size) {